Opposites Attract: Chart performance

 "Opposites Attract" initially rose from number 72 to number 47 the week of December 23, 1989, and landed at number one the week of February 10, 1990, where it remained for three weeks, matching the run of "Straight Up".
-It became Abdul's fourth number-one single on the Billboard Hot 100 and made her only the fourth artist in music history to score four number-one hits from a single album, after Whitney Houston, George Michael and Michael Jackson.
-(Janet Jackson, Mariah Carey, Usher and Katy Perry would later duplicate the feat.)
+It became Abdul's fourth number-one single on the Billboard Hot 100.
+In doing so, it made Abdul the first female artist to achieve four number-one singles from a debut album.
+It also made her the fourth artist in music history to score four number-one hits from a single album, after Whitney Houston, George Michael and Michael Jackson.
+(Janet Jackson, Mariah Carey, Usher and Katy Perry would later duplicate the feat).
 "Opposites Attract" also topped the charts in Australia and Canada and peaked at number two in the United Kingdom.